pfraze/ssb-kvdb/README.md

 ### Siloed datasets

 By default, kvdb "siloes" the dataset for each author.
-That means, at a given key, each user has their own value, which only they can update.
+That means, each user has their own KVs in each namespace.
+Only the owning-users can update their KVs, but everybody else can read them.

 Siloing is convenient when users have their own datasets.
 The Patchwork "user profiles" system, for instance, uses siloing so that each user has their own contacts.